Chemistry

 Successful completion of this subject leads to: Stage 2 Chemistry

-Students who intend to study Chemistry at Stage 2: must complete 20 credits of Stage 1 Chemistry.
-Students should investigate whether tertiary study requires Stage 2 Chemistry as a prerequisite or assumed knowledge.
+Students who intend to study Chemistry at Stage 2: must complete 20 credits of Stage 1 Chemistry with a C grade or better.

 crosschevron-down